 The Taxpayer Relief Act of 1997 provides that a U.S. Holder of a PFIC may make a mark-to-market election with respect to the stock of the PFIC if such stock is marketable as defined below.
 This provision is designed to provide a current inclusion provision for persons that are Non-Electing Holders.
-Under the election, any excess of the fair market value of the PFIC stock at the close of the tax year over the Holder's adjusted basis in the stock is included in the Holder's income.
+Under the election, any excess of the fair market value of the PFIC stock at the close of the tax year over the Holder's adjusted basis in the stock is included in the Holder income.
 The Holder may deduct any excess of the adjusted basis of the PFIC stock over its fair market value at the close of the tax year.
-However, deductions are limited to the net mark-to-market gains on the stock that the Holder in income in prior tax years, or so called "unreversed inclusions."
-For purposes of the election, PFIC stock over its fair market table if it is regularly traded on (1) a national securities exchange that presents legitimate and sound fair market value.
+However, deductions are limited to the net mark-to-market gains on the stock that the Holder included in income in prior tax years, or so called "unreversed inclusions."
+For purposes of the election, PFIC stock is marketable if it is regularly traded on (1) a national securities exchange that is registered with the SEC, (2) the national market system established under Section II A of the Securities Exchange Act of 1934, or (3) an exchange or market that the IRS determines has rules sufficient to ensure that the market price represents legitimate and sound fair market value.